 This is what the Lammas period is about.
 It is the time when we transition from preparation to action.

-What does it mean for you in real life situation?
+What does it mean for you in a real-life situation?

 Lammas is the perfect time for you to do something you were afraid of doing.